Sky City (Changsha): Schedule

-In February 2015 the developer attracted attention when Mini Sky City, also located in Changsha, topped out, the 204 metre tower was built in two bursts, the first twenty floors went up in a week but was then halted by red tape, the second phase of thirty-seven storeys was completed in twelve working days.
+In February 2015, the developer attracted attention when Mini Sky City, also located in Changsha, topped out, the 204 metre tower was built in two bursts, the first twenty floors went up in a week but was then halted by red tape, the second phase of thirty-seven storeys was completed in twelve working days.
 The developer has reiterated his determination to build the full-size Sky City and stated that construction would start by early 2016, however buildings of 350m need to be approved at the national level in Beijing thus the official start date is unclear.

 In July 2015, it was reported that no work had been done on the site for more than two years.
-The excavated foundation pits were being used by local villagers as fish ponds.
+The excavated foundation pits were being used by local villagers as a fish farm.
 The developer stated that there was no further news on securing approval for the building.

 Furthermore, the project was scrapped in June 2016 due to environmental concerns.
 The no-construction zone will span a total of 199.5 square kilometers.

-In 2017 Sky City renderings show a different site has been chosen near waterfront area.
+In 2017, Sky City renderings show a different site has been chosen near waterfront area.